My Little Pony: Equestria Girls – Friendship Games: Soundtrack

-The movie's soundtrack was released on September 17, 2015 on iTunes and on Amazon on September 18, 2015.
-The first three singles, "Friendship Through the Ages", "My Past is Not Today" and "Life Is a Runway", were first released by Hasbro's YouTube channel on March 31, 2015; later re-uploaded on April 2, 2015.
+The film's soundtrack was released on September 17, 2015 on iTunes Store and on Amazon on September 18, 2015.
+The first three singles, "Friendship Through the Ages", "My Past is Not Today" and "Life Is a Runway" were first released by Hasbro's YouTube channel on March 31, 2015; later re-uploaded on April 2, 2015.

 Reception

 Television viewership

-When the movie premiered on Discovery Family on September 26, 2015, it was viewed by 436,000 viewers.
+When the film premiered on Discovery Family on September 26, 2015, it was viewed by 436,000 viewers.
 According to the Nielsen ratings, it was watched by approximately 120,000 adults 18-49.

 Critical response

-The movie received mixed-to-positive reviews from critics.
-Daniel Alvarez of Unleash the Fanboy gave the movie a score of 8 out of 10, calling it "another quality installment in the Equestria Girls series."
-He praised the movie's characters, calling Sunset Shimmer "a great focus", as well as the movie's songs and "epic climax."
+The film received mixed-to-positive reviews from critics.
+Daniel Alvarez of Unleash the Fanboy gave the film a score of 8 out of 10, calling it "another quality installment in the Equestria Girls series."
+He praised the film's characters, calling Sunset Shimmer "a great focus", as well as the film's songs and "epic climax."
 However, he noted that several negatives "hold it back from being near perfect", such as Principal Cinch, whom he called "the worst antagonist."
-Geekscapes Adam Lemuz praised the movie as "a great follow-up to Rainbow Rocks."
+Geekscapes Adam Lemuz praised the film as "a great follow-up to Rainbow Rocks."
 He further complimented that "fans of the previous films will get a lot of enjoyment out of it as it delivers plenty of solid laughs and noteworthy songs."
-Ed Liu of Toon Zone called the movie "solid addition to the Equestria Girls franchise", but felt it was "overly familiar" and "a little padded" when comparing it to the first movie's story.
-He also praised Sunset Shimmer's development from "a vintage mean girl to a strong, assertive character in her own right", calling her character arc initiated from the first movie "a wonderful long-form story".
-Mike Cahill of The Guardian gave the movie two out of five stars, calling it "craven commercialism", but adding that "it's not unattractively designed, and its peppy collegiate spirit trumps the sappiness of Disney's Tinkerbell spin-offs".
+Ed Liu of Toon Zone (now Anime Superhero) called the film "solid addition to the Equestria Girls franchise", but felt it was "overly familiar" and "a little padded" when comparing it to the first film's story.
+He also praised Sunset Shimmer's development from "a vintage mean girl to a strong, assertive character in her own right", calling her character arc initiated from the first film "a wonderful long-form story".
+Mike Cahill of The Guardian gave the film two out of five stars, calling it "craven commercialism", but adding that "it's not unattractively designed, and its peppy collegiate spirit trumps the sappiness of Disney's Tinkerbell spin-offs".